josefflores/GUI-91.461.201/doc/readme.txt

         |   ...                 other subdirectories but are beyond the
         |                       scope of this document
         |
-        + phpSource             The phpSource directory
+        + php-source            The php source directory
         |   + content.php       The content of the phpSource page holds
         |   |                   a directory listing of the php source files and
         |   |                   displays them
+        |   + index.php         The landing page for the phpSource page
+        |
+        + validation            The validation directory
+        |   + content.php       The content of the validation page holds
+        |   |                   a listing of all links and wether they
+        |   |                   validate or not.
         |   + index.php         The landing page for the phpSource page
         |
         + WEB-INF               Instructor supplied directory Assignment 1